As with all review-caps, MAJOR SPOILERS AHEAD. You’ve been warned.

 So what this new version of Pet Sematary does that most modern horror shies away from is take full advantage of its R rating.
 It doesn’t settle for creepy atmosphere and jump scares – once undead Ellie starts her rampage, it’s full-on violence with lots of blood and gore.
 When Ellie murders her mother, it’s especially vicious and cruel – which makes it truly terrifying.
 But the flick also uses mood and jump scares to their full potential – they’re especially effective early on in the story, when everything moves at a much more even pace, and takes its time to develop the characters.

 The bad news is that once Ellie comes back from the dead, all that thoughtful writing goes right out the window in a mad and completely unnecessary rush to wrap things up.
-And Louis suffers the most character-wise – his descent into the kind of grief-fueled madness that would make a smart guy reject all reason and dig up a corpse to resurrect isn’t a descent at all – it’s a switch flip.
+And Louis suffers the most character-wise – his descent into the kind of grief-fueled madness that would make a smart guy reject all reason and dig up a corpse to resurrect it isn’t a descent at all – it’s a switch flip.
 Instant crazy.
 And as a result, Jason Clarke’s awesome performance comes off as kind of goofy and not believable at all.

 As for the changes in this new adaptation of King’s novel, I can actually buy a lot of them.
 Adding the kids’ funeral procession was a really nice touch.
 And the most major change actually makes a lot of sense, switching the deaths of the kids from Gage to Ellie.
 An older child can do more and perform better, and Jeté Laurence is fantastic as evil, undead Ellie.
 Speaking of fantastic, I also have to give major props to the trainer of the five cats who played Church so beautifully.

 On the other hand, one of the book’s best moments – the fight between Louis and his in-laws at the funeral – doesn’t happen at all, in fact the in-laws barely show up.
 And while the new ending pretty much accomplishes the same thing as the novel’s, I’m not sure it was an absolute necessity.
 But Pet Sematary’s main issue is that last act.
-It moves way too fast, and in doing so pretty well trashes all the work they did in character building.
+It moves way too fast, and in doing so pretty well trashes all the good work they did in character building.
 So overall, it’s a mixed bag – enough issues to make it problematic, but I still enjoyed the flick as a decent remake, and a decent horror movie.

 Directed by: Kevin Kolsch, Dennis Widmyer